-Statement Description serial-update-method X Specifies the update method to be used for the zone serial number in the SOA record. server-addresses Specifies a list of IP addresses to which queries should be sent in recursive resolution for a static-stub zone. server-names Specifies a list of domain names of name servers that act as authoritative servers of a static-stub zone. startup-notify-rate Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. type Specifies the kind of zone in a given configuration. type forward Contains forwarding statements that apply to queries within a given domain. type hint Contains the initial set of root name servers to be used at BIND 9 startup. type mirror Contains a DNSSEC-validated duplicate of the main data for a zone. type primary Contains the main copy of the data for a zone. type redirect Contains information to answer queries when normal res- olution would return NXDOMAIN. type secondary Contains a duplicate of the data for a zone that has been transferred from a primary server. type static-stub Contains a duplicate of the NS records of a primary zone, but statically configured rather than transferred from a primary server. continues on payt page continues on next page
+Statement Description server-addresses Specifies a list of IP addresses to which queries should be sent in recursive resolution for a static-stub zone. server-names Specifies a list of domain names of name servers that act as authoritative servers of a static-stub zone. startup-notify-rate Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. type Specifies the kind of zone in a given configuration. type forward Contains forwarding statements that apply to queries within a given domain. type hint Contains the initial set of root name servers to be used at BIND 9 startup. type mirror Contains a DNSSEC-validated duplicate of the main data for a zone. type primary Contains the main copy of the data for a zone. type redirect Contains information to answer queries when normal res- olution would return NXDOMAIN. type secondary Contains a duplicate of the data for a zone that has been transferred from a primary server. type static-stub Contains a duplicate of the NS records of a primary zone, but statically configured rather than transferred from a pri- mary server. type stub Contains a duplicate of the NS records of a primary zone.

-Statement Description type stub Contains a duplicate of the NS records of a primary zone. update-check-ksk Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a se- cure zone. zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a nega- tive response to an SOA query. zone Specifies the zone in a BIND 9 configuration. zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone-statistics Controls the level of statistics gathered for all zones.
+Statement Description update-check-ksk Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a se- cure zone. zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zero-no-soa-ttl-cache Sets the time to live (TTL) to zero when caching a negative response to an SOA query. zone Specifies the zone in a BIND 9 configuration. zone-propagation-delay Sets the propagation delay from the time a zone is first updated to when the new version of the zone is served by all secondary servers. zone-statistics Controls the level of statistics gathered for all zones.